dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 file = open('computer\example_file_path.extension,'r')
 ```

-In this line of code, we assign the file housing the data to the varialbe 'file', use the method 'open()' to open the file, and a second parameter 'r' to establish what we want to do with the file.
+In this line of code, we assign the file housing the data to the varialbe 'file', use the method 'open()' to open the file, and a second parameter, 'r', to establish what we want to do with the file.

 The second parameter has many options to utilize and are listed below for reference: